elyzion/redusa/README.md

 # Description

 The API registers scores for different users organized into levels.
 The size of the high score list can be configured.
 Levels are created dynamically.
-A default authentication interface is provided with a null implementation.
-The API returns JSON formatted data, and is RESTful.
+The API returns JSON formatted data.
 Request bodies are required to be encoded JSON entities.
-The default backend persists data in memory, but alternate implementations can be provided.
+The default backend persists data in memory.

 # Dependecies

-* rust-http (This will be superceded by Teepee or Iron)
+* Iron

 # General Design